ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ~~~

 The CMW MUST contain the serialized CMW object in JSON or CBOR format, using the appropriate CHOICE entry.

+The DER-encoded CMW is the value of the OCTET STRING for the extnValue field of the extension.

 ## ASN.1 Module {#asn1-x509}